A significant risk factor for chronic vitamin D deficiency is age, damn it!

 All of our nerve cells in our bodies are dependent on vitamin D, including in the brain.
 A deficiency is likely to result in even faster degeneration of the brain.
 A recent study suggests that people who have a vitamin D deficiency are more likely to be predisposed to dementia or Alzheimer’s.

 I challenge you to get a checkup!
 Do what’s right for you, take care of yourself.
+If you have some time, watch this proactive aging session I gave for Working Women Pushing Boundaries.
 For those of you wanting a more in-depth article, check this out from the American Journal of Clinical Nutrition.